1. Warren Hastings was the first ___________.

 Explanation: Philip Francis was Hastings’ strongest critic on the Council.

-11. The conflict between Hastings and Philip Francis is known as:
+11. The conflict between Hastings and Philip Francis is known as___________.

 A) Bengal Dispute